 - Access to the online benchmarking toolkit, allowing you to compare your service nationally across hundreds of metrics

-- A bespoke dashboard report outlining key messages and metrics which compares your local position against nationally reported positions for the range of community services
+- A bespoke dashboard report outlining key messages and metrics, which compares your local position against nationally reported positions for the range of community services

 - Attendance at the Community Services and Community Hospitals joint event to hear from national speakers and member good practice sites

-- Access to case studies where localities have used the benchmarking to drive service improvement in community services.
+- Access to case studies where localities have used the benchmarking to drive service improvement in community services

 2016/17 benchmarking project

-73 community service providers participated in the project this year and registered 102 submissions.
+73 community service providers participated in the project for 2016/17 and registered 102 submissions.
 Participation covered all regions of England and, for the first time, all University Health Boards in Wales took part.
 Participants can view their position on over 1,000 benchmarked metrics via an online tool accessible through the members’ area.
 In addition to the toolkit, members can access a summary report online and participants will also receive a bespoke report for their organisation.

 2017/18 benchmarking project